WildernessLabs/Netduino.Foundation/docs/API/Sensors/Buttons/PushButton/index.md

 #### `public event EventHandler Clicked`

 Raised when the button circuit is re-opened after it has been closed (at the end of a "press".

+#### `public event EventHandler LongPressClicked`

+Raised when the button is pressed for at least the amount of time specified in the `LongPressThreshold` property.

 ## Constructors